Helixklinge/CorazonObsidianNotes/Gods/Major Gods/Sylvain.md

-God of Growth and nature in general
+God of Growth and nature in general, usually considered to be laid back